spences10/scottspence.com/posts/2021/04/06/notes-on-svelte/index.md

 notes and comparisons to React, React being a point of reference for me and hopefully others.

-I've found a lot of the examples here on
+I've found a lot of the examples here on [Svelte Mastery]

 There's also the Svelte docs with [interactive tutorials] which I'm going through.